thedmd/CMake/Help/manual/cmake-language.7.rst

 Note that the implementation is 8-bit clean so source files may be encoded as UTF-8 on platforms with system APIs supporting this encoding.
-In addition, CMake 3.2 and above support UTF-8 files on Windows while using UTF-16 to call system APIs.
+In addition, CMake 3.2 and above support source files encoded in UTF-8 on Windows (using UTF-16 to call system APIs).
 Furthermore, CMake 3.0 and above allow a leading UTF-8 `Byte-Order Mark`_ in source files.

 .. _`Byte-Order Mark`: http://en.wikipedia.org/wiki/Byte_order_mark